 A Bit More Detail

 We can generalize the concept of valuation from sets to functions defined on sets.
 As the intrinsic volumes are valuations on sets, the Hadwiger integrals are valuations on real-valued functions.
-We can then prove a Hadwiger theorem classifying valuations on functions.
+We can think of the Hadwiger integrals as topological and geometric integrals — or alternately, as topological and geometric notions of size for functions.
+I have proved a Hadwiger theorem classifying valuations on functions in terms of the Hadwiger integrals.
 The full theorem requires careful consideration of continuity and topology, and the details are available in my paper.
 I am now exploring valuations in other contexts, such as simplicial maps, as well as their real-world applications.

 Want to read more?